joofio/online-cv/_posts/2021-12-15-regression-julia.markdown

 ![glimpse of the dataset](/assets/img/julia-2/julia-2-4.png)

-The Linear regression, Random Forest and GradientBoost seems to perform a little better than the other 2.
+The Linear regression, Random Forest and GradientBoost seem to perform a little better than the other 2.
 However, since linear regression has a better explainability, we are going with it as the final model.

 {% gist 40d16fe0c54c4a742f62696abf256022 %}